habibun/habibun/README.md

 ### Hi there ~ <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="24px" alt="hi">

 I am Habibun Noby, a software developer with a keen focus on backend development.
-My area of expertise lies primarily in working with Symfony.
+My area of expertise lies primarily in working with **Symfony**.
-In addition, I am also familiar with various front-end technologies like React, Vue.js, and Bootstrap.
-Moreover, I possess familiarity with diverse front-end technologies such as React, Bootstrap, and more.
+Moreover, I possess familiarity with diverse front-end technologies such as React, Bootstrap and more.

 [//]: # (<!--More about my coding life-->)
 <details>